 Himax Technologies, Inc. to Attend Baird 2023 Vehicle Technology & Mobility Virtual Conference on February 15, 2023

-/EIN News/ -- TAINAN, Taiwan, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend Baird 2023 Vehicle Technology & Mobility Virtual Conference on February 15, 2023.
+TAINAN, Taiwan, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX ("Himax" or "Company"), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend Baird 2023 Vehicle Technology & Mobility Virtual Conference on February 15, 2023.
 Mr. Eric Li, Chief IR/PR Officer of Himax, will make a company presentation on Wednesday, February 15 from 12:00 PM – 12:30 PM ET.

 The Company management will host one-on-one or group meetings with interested investors during the conference dates.
 Conference participation is by invitation only and registration is mandatory.
 For more information on the conference or to schedule a one-on-one or group meeting, please contact the conference coordinator at: 1x1meetings@rwbaird.com